OpenInterpreter/01/TASKS.md

 - [ ] Connect the Jetson or Pi to a battery.
 - [ ] Make a rudimentary case for the Seeed Sense + speaker.
 Optional.
 - [ ] Make a rudimentary case for the Jetson or Pi.
 Optional.
-- [ ] Determine recommended minimal hardware for the light & heavy.

 **Release Day**